digital-biosystems/pk_origin_model_simulation_workflow/README.md

 # Introduction

-This repository is a sample dataset to construct workflow for reproducibility and additional scientific combining various studies.
+This repository is a sample dataset to construct workflow for reproducibility and additional tasks combining various studies.
 It is organized as follows.

 1st level directory - domain of computational research:
   * pharmacology,